juytter/commoncolors.css/README.md

 ## Benefits

-- The naming pattern allows you to name and use colors intuitively without confusion or ambiguity.
+- The naming pattern convention allows you to name and use colors intuitively without confusion.
-- Spend less time on color codes or refer to a color chart.
+- No longer use color codes that are unintuitive and spend less time referring to a color chart.

 see.
 [Introducing](https://juytter.github.io/common-colors-css/introducing.html) Common Colors CSS